fsharp/fslang-design/FSharp-4.1/FS-1004-result-type.md

 # F# RFC FS-1004 - Result type

-The design suggestion [Result type](https://fslang.uservoice.com/forums/245727-f-language/suggestions/9484395-discriminated-union-type-in-order-to-be-able-to-wr) has been marked "approved in principle".
+The design suggestion [Result type](https://fslang.uservoice.com/forums/245727-f-language/suggestions/9484395-discriminated-union-type-in-order-to-be-able-to-wr) has been implemented in F# 4.1.
 This RFC covers the detailed proposal for this suggestion.

 [Discussion thread](https://github.com/fsharp/FSharpLangDesign/issues/49)